 The D, F, I, A and UK delegations asked for the words between square brackets to be deleted.
 In their opinion, the risk of malfunctioning of the asylum system must not be a prerequisite for implementing temporary protection.

-A pointed out that any possible shortcomings of the asylum system could simply be mentioned in the recitals.
+The NL delegation was opposed to such a deletion.
+The A delegation pointed out that any possible shortcomings of the asylum system could simply be mentioned in the recitals.

-The EL, E, F and P delegations pointed out that the text should clearly state that the purpose here was only to establish an emergency procedure, not to create a new status.
+&lt;sup>2 The GR, E, F and P delegations pointed out that the text should clearly state that the purpose here was only to establish an emergency procedure, not to create a new status.
 They also pointed out that the objective sought is to recognise certain collective situations and not to grant any statuses of an individual nature.